humio/cli/README.md

 [![Release Status](https://github.com/humio/cli/workflows/goreleaser/badge.svg)](https://github.com/humio/cli/actions?query=workflow%3Agoreleaser)
 [![Go Report Card](https://goreportcard.com/badge/github.com/humio/cli)](https://goreportcard.com/report/github.com/humio/cli)

-A CLI for managing and sending data to Humio.
+A CLI for managing and searching in Humio from the command line.
+The CLI also has limited support for ingesting data, but it no substitude for a dedicated log shipper like FileBeat.

 _This repository also contains Humio GoLang API client you can use to build your own tools._